ifmeorg/ifme/README.md

 createuser -s -r ifme_app
 ````

-Make sure that the auth-method value for the `ifme_app` database is trust.
-This can be configured in the `pg_hba.conf` file.
+In `pg_hba.conf`, make sure the value for `auth-method` in the `ifme_app` database is `trust`.
 This is because no password is being used for the local development and test databases, as seen in `database.yml`.
 Refer to this [guide](http://www.postgresql.org/docs/8.2/static/auth-pg-hba-conf.html) as a reference.

 ### Running the app locally

-After exiting from Postgres, run the following commands.
+After exiting from Postgres by typing in `exit` in the terminal, run the following commands.

 ```
 bin/rake db:create db:migrate